Sunaina015/android-sdk-sample/README.md

   <uses-permission android:name="android.permission.MODIFY_AUDIO_SETTINGS" />
 ```

-In order to target Android API level 23 or later, you will need to ensure that your application requests runtime permissions for microphone access.
+In order to target Android API level 23 or later, you will need to ensure that your application requests runtime permissions for microphone and camera access.
 To do this, perform the following step:

-Request microphone permissions from within your application code:
+Request microphone permissions from within your activity :

 ```java
 ActivityCompat.requestPermissions(this,